-- ii. respects the distinctiveness of Sutton in the Elms and Broughton Astley - b) Transport interventions delivered in association with additional development in and around Broughton Astley will focus on improving links within the existing built-up area for walking, cycling and bus provision and ensuring other vehicular traffic keeps to appropriate routes; - c) Broughton Astley's Principal Shopping and Business Area (as defined by the saved Harborough District Local Plan policy SH/1) will be maintained.
-Existing retail and service provision within this area will be protected and proposals resulting in their loss resisted.
-Opportunities to enhance retail and service provision will be encouraged and proposals outside the existing Principal Shopping and Business Area considered favourably where they are easily accessible to residents in the Centre and its wider catchment area. - d) Key Employment Areas in Broughton Astley will be identified and protected from changes of use which may limit future business development.
+- a) New housing will be provided at Broughton Astley and locations for development will be set out in the Allocations DPD.
+In considering future sites for housing development, mixed-use sites which ensure the provision of additional retail, community facilities or employment opportunities to serve Broughton Astley will be supported. - b) Transport interventions delivered in association with additional development in and around Broughton Astley will focus on improving links within the existing built-up area for walking, cycling and bus provision and ensuring other vehicular traffic keeps to appropriate routes.

+- c) A Principal Shopping and Business Area will be maintained, retail and service provision in this area supported and proposals resulting in loss of local services resisted.
+Additional proposals for local retail, service and business development which cannot be accommodated within this area will be supported elsewhere in Broughton Astley and sites will be allocated (in conjunction with housing development where appropriate) to provide opportunities for the growth of additional local services across the plan period. - d) Key Employment Areas in Broughton Astley will be identified and protected from changes of use which may limit future business development.
 As a Key Centre it will be considered a preferred location for employment provision in the review of existing employment sites and allocations.
-Both these will be carried out as part of the Allocations Development Plan Document. - e) An area of separation will be identified between Sutton in the Elms and Broughton Astley to ensure that the identity and distinctiveness of settlements is retained; - f) Further housing development at Broughton Astley should be accompanied by the provision of local infrastructure as described in Appendix 2 and in accordance with policy 12.
+Both these will be carried out as part of the Allocations Development Plan Document. - e) An area of separation will be identified between Sutton in the Elms and Broughton Astley to ensure that the identity and distinctiveness of settlements is retained. - f) Further housing development at Broughton Astley should be accompanied by the provision of local infrastructure as described in Appendix 2 and in accordance with Policy CS12.
 This will include contributions where appropriate to sustainable transport measures, green infrastructure, improved waste recycling facilities, local services and community facilities.